NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 (:numref:`image_alignment`).
 Mapprojected images are supported (:numref:`mapproj-example`).

 This can be useful when there are a lot of clouds, or terrain features are not seen well at low resolution.

-For reasons of speed, this computation skips every other pixel in the produced disparity.
-This is not a problem, because this data is only used as a guess for the full-resolution disparity.

 As an example, invoke ``parallel_stereo`` with options along the lines of::

    --corr-seed-mode 2                 \
    --disparity-estimation-dem ref.tif \
    --disparity-estimation-dem-error 5

+When features are washed out at low resolution, consider also adding the option ``--corr-max-levels 2``, or see :numref:`sparse_disp`.

 See :numref:`stereodefault` for more information on these options.